edgyJackson/GoBattleNinja/README.md

-# GoBattleNinja
-Pokemon Go Battle League team builder, training and simulation tool

-# Description
+# Go Battle Ninja
-For Pokemon GO players who need access to pertinent information related to battling.
-Go Battle Ninja is an information and training system that will allow users to calculate IV's as well as study league rankings, "fast-move timing" mechanics, Charge Move Priority(CMP) winners, and battle simulations.
+Pokemon Go Battle League team builder, training and simulation tool for Pokemon GO players who need access to pertinent information related to battling.
+Enjoy this information and training system that will allow users to calculate IV's as well as study league rankings, "fast-move timing" mechanics, Charge Move Priority(CMP) winners, and battle simulations.
 Let this program generate teams and strategies FOR YOU; to help improve your knowledge, skills and performance in this part of the game.

 # Table of Contents